 Old Town offers a slowed down Southern pace, with tree lined streets and quaint storefronts.
 Overhead Station is full of unique crafts made by local artists.
 Browse the stacks of vintage vinyl at Newstand Records and Books.
 The Museum of York County boasts beautiful displays centering on the heritage of the piedmont region.
 Freedom Walkway is an alley dedicated to the Civil Right Movement and the Friendship Nine.

-Fountain Park really puts on a show – stop by to be mesmerized by the lights and water display.
+Fountain Park really puts on a show – stop by to be mesmerized by the lights and water display before dinner at one of these Rock Hill restaurants.
 Explore the scenic Catawba River via canoe or kayak for a refreshing adventure.

 Sumter is a cultural centerpiece for South Carolina.
 The Sumter Opera House is an iconic historic structure right in the center of the city hosting many arts events throughout the year.
 Swan Lake Iris Gardens is a spectacular landscape of irises, azaleas, lilies, and more with some flora in bloom year-round.
 It’s also home to all eight species of swan.